Vishnu917vj/Personal-LLM-Tuned-with-Prompt-.-Prefix/README.md

 # Dataset

-The personalized dataset used for training is included in this repository.
+The personalized dataset used throughout this project is included in this repository.

-It contains question-answer pairs about my personal information, including:
+It contains manually curated question-answer pairs describing my:

-- Personal Details
+- Personal Information
 - Education
 - Skills
+- Technical Stack
 - Projects
 - Internships
-- Technical Experience
+- Professional Experience
-- Career Information
+- Career Goals

-The dataset is provided in Excel format and was used for both Prompt Tuning and Prefix Tuning.
+The same dataset was used for:

+- Supervised Fine-Tuning
+- Prompt Tuning
+- Prefix Tuning

+to ensure consistency across experiments.

 ---